Scope of application:

 The stay must take place in the period between enrolment in the Doctorate Programme and the presentation of the doctoral thesis.

-The doctorate student must draft part of the thesis, at least the summary and conclusions, in one of the normal languages for scientific communication in the area of knowledge in question, other than the official languages of Spain.
+The doctorate student have to draft part of the doctoral thesis and defence it, at least the summary and conclusions, in one of the normal languages for scientific communication in the area of knowledge in question, other than the official languages of Spain.
 This rule is not applicable if the stays, reports and experts relate to a Spanish-speaking country.
 In any event, the summary and conclusions must also be presented in Spanish.

 The thesis must be subject to a report by at least two expert PhDs belonging to a higher education institution or research institute outside Spain.